cityofaustin/ctxfloods/README.md

  🗝 By default all passwords are set to "texasfloods"

 ### Get Storybook running
-⌨️ Generate the schema file
+⌨️ If you have made changes to the backend, regenerate the schema file
 ```
-cd frontend
 yarn get-schema
 ```

-⌨️ Run storybook from the frontend
+⌨️ Run storybook
 ```
 yarn storybook
 ```